-- Melt the chocolate and pour over the other half of caramel corn (in a large bowl); stir to coat well (if you are using any optional ingredients, stir them in with the chocolate- though if I’m using crushed peppermint, I simply sprinkle it over the coated caramel corn before it cools).
+- Melt the chocolate and pour it over the caramel corn in the bowl; stir to coat well (if using any optional ingredients,* sprinkle over or stir them in with the chocolate).

-- Spread the chocolate-covered caramel corn back onto the waxed paper and use a couple of spoons to separate the pieces as much as possible.
-You’re aiming for individually coated pieces that will mix with the plain caramel corn.
+- Spread the chocolate-covered caramel corn back onto the waxed paper and use a couple of forks to separate the pieces as much as possible.
+You’re aiming for individually coated pieces that will mix in with the plain caramel corn.
 Let cool completely (I usually wait overnight to be sure).

-- When the chocolate is firm, mix the plain caramel corn with the chocolate caramel corn.
-Store in an airtight container for up to a week (I have even frozen this for a few weeks and it was still good).
+- When the chocolate is firm, toss the plain caramel corn with the chocolate caramel corn.
+Bag up for gifts or store in an airtight container for up to a week (I have even frozen this for a few weeks and it was still good!).

 Makes about 3-1/2 quarts.

 *Note: this easily becomes “Peppermint Crunch” Caramel Corn by coating half with white chocolate and sprinkling crushed candy canes over it before it dries, which is so very good, too.
 You can also stir in any optional add-ins you’d like such as nuts or broken pretzels.

 Don’t forget to visit these wonderful blogs who are also participating in this “Five Days Of Christmas” series of holiday ideas and inspiration: